Christmas ScoreNorth AshdownWed 27 December, 2023

 Entry Details

 Online entry only via Racesignup.
-Entries close 8pm on 26th December.
+Entries close 8pm on 26th December (No entry on the day).

 SO/BOF members: Seniors £6.00, Juniors £3.00, SO Juniors free (use discount code SOjuniors).